123sumanyu/team_genz/README_Flow.md

    As the system moves, the camera captures images of plant leaves.
 These images are used to assess plant condition during operation.

 4. **Condition Evaluation**
-   The captured images are processed to determine whether a plant requires treatment.
+   The captured images are processed to determine whether a plant requires treatment or not.
 If the plant appears healthy, the system continues moving without taking action.

 5. **Decision Making**
    If signs of infection are identified, the system decides whether pesticide spraying is required.
 The decision is based on observed plant condition.